thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **createSchedule**
 > ResponseSchedule createSchedule(createScheduleRequest)

  Create schedule.
 Version: 9.4.0.cl or later   Creates a Liveboard schedule job.
 Requires at least edit access to Liveboards.
 To create a schedule on behalf of another user, you need  `ADMINISTRATION` (**Can administer Org**) or `JOBSCHEDULING` (**Can schedule for others**) privilege and edit access to the Liveboard.
-If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `JOBSCHEDULING` (**Can schedule for others**) privilege is required.  #### Usage guidelines  * The description text is mandatory.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `JOBSCHEDULING` (**Can schedule for others**) privilege is required.
+If RBAC is enabled, creating a schedule also requires the download privilege that corresponds to the selected `file_format`: `CSV` and `XLSX` require the `CAN_DOWNLOAD_DETAILED_DATA` (**Can download detailed data**) privilege, and `PDF` requires the `CAN_DOWNLOAD_VISUALS` (**Can download visuals**) privilege.  #### Usage guidelines  * The description text is mandatory.
 The description text appears as **Description: <your content>** in the Liveboard schedule email notifications. * For Liveboards with both charts and tables, schedule creation is only supported in PDF and XLS formats.
 Schedules created in CSV formats for such Liveboards will fail to run.
 If `PDF` is set as the `file_format`, enable `pdf_options` to get the correct attachment.
 Not doing so may cause the attachment to be rendered empty. * To include only specific visualizations, specify the visualization GUIDs in the `visualization_identifiers` array. * You can schedule a Liveboard job to run periodically by setting frequency parameters.
 You can set the schedule to run daily, weekly, monthly or every n minutes or hours.
 The scheduled job can also be configured to run at a specific time of the day or on specific days of the week or month.
 Please ensure that when setting the schedule frequency for _minute of the object_, only values that are multiples of 5 are included. * If the `frequency` parameters are defined, you can set the time zone to a value that matches your server\'s time zone.
 For example, `US/Central`, `Etc/UTC`, `CET`.
 The default time zone is `America/Los_Angeles`.
 For more information about Liveboard jobs, see [ThoughtSpot Product Documentation](https://docs.thoughtspot.com/cloud/latest/liveboard-schedule).

 ### Example